 In 2006 we registered our company with the BC Government to be an active contributor for the Electronic Recycling program.
-In addition, we also applied for and received accreditation through the BC Recycling Hotline as an authorized electronic recycling drop off depot.
+In addition, we are also registered with the BC Recycling Hotline as an authorized electronic recycling drop off depot.
 There is simply too much being thrown away and we all need to realize that a vast majority of electronics can be diverted from the landfill and in most cases, re-used for other uses.
-It will take some time to reverse our way of thinking, as it seems that in today's day and age this is a 'throw-away' society but through a group effort we can make a difference.
+It will take some time to reverse our way of thinking, as it seems that in today’s day and age this is a ‘throw-away’ society but through a group effort we can make a difference.
 It is truly sad to consider that 60% of electronic items are thrown away in PERFECT WORKING CONDITION and that the only reason they are discarded is because they were replaced with something newer.

 Before dropping off your old stereo gear at any ‘depot’, check us out first.
 There may be money in them thar’ boxes!